9 Days Classic Lhasa to Everest Base Camp Tour from Chengdu

 First, you will pass Gyatsola Pass (5280m).
 At Gyatsola Pass viewpoint, you’ll catch your first glimpse of Mount Everest.
 Hidden behind the mountain range, the Everest resembles a budding lotus flower, a captivating sight along the roadside.

-Shortly after we enter Mount Everest National Nature Reserve, you will enjoy the panoramic view of the Himalayas at Gawula Pass (5198m).
+Shortly after you enter Mount Everest National Nature Reserve, you will enjoy the panoramic view of the Himalayas at Gawula Pass (5198m).
 At this viewpoint, you will marvel at the majestic lineup of the five highest peaks in the Himalayas, including Everest at the forefront.
-This is your second glimpse of Everest.

 Upon reaching Everest Base Camp, the colossal white pyramid peak of Mount Everest stands towering before you.
-As the day transitions to dusk, witness the golden hues of the sun casting a warm glow on Everest's northern face—your fourth view.
+As the day transitions to dusk, witness the golden hues of the sun casting a warm glow on Everest's northern face.

 As night falls, the sparkling Milky Way and the snow-white peak of Mount Everest reveal your fifth and final encounter with Everest.